chetan-prime/highlight-ta/README.md

 </div>
 ```

-Then create an object of rules with following pattern:
+Then create an object of rules with following patterns:

 ```Javascript
 // create patterns with strings!